The owners of the Hunter Dinerant were optimistic on March 15.

 If fear is on the side of the Juhls walking away from the Hunter Dinerant, love is on the side of them sticking with it.
 Bill and Rachael met there in 2005, when she was a waitress.
 And throughout their ownership, he said, the diner's employees and regular customers have become a big extended family to the Juhls.
 Many of them offered compassion and help while Rachael's mother was convalescing.
 Many just share the same affection for the diner.
 With its neon signage, railcar shell and riverside location, the restaurant occupies a space where time appears to have stood still since it was trucked there in 1951.

 The restaurant also occupies a space in Auburn's heart, Bill said.
-That's why he and Rachael, if they were to walk away, would like to sell the Hunter Dinerant to the city.
-Bill would like to see the city take the same approach with the diner that it took with the Seymour Mansion on North Street, casting a wide net and awarding the property to the buyer who will take the best care of it.
+That's why he and Rachael, if they were to walk away, would ask the city for help selling it.
+Bill would like to see the city take the same approach with the diner that it took with the Seymour Mansion on North Street, casting a wide net and helping award the property to the buyer who will take the best care of it.
 The Juhls completed a lot of work on the diner in their nine years of owning it, such as renovating its sign and repainting its front, and Bill would like to see that work continue.

 "It's the city's diner, it never was really ours.
 We're just caretakers of it for the time being," he said.
 "The diner will be back, no matter who owns it.
 It will always be a part of Auburn."